bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/01-Activities/01-Click-Events/README.md

-# 🐛 Password Generator Doesn't Work on Single Click
+# 🐛 Password Generator Does Not Work on Single Click

 Work with a partner to resolve the following issues: